 By the late ‘50s – early ‘60s these MH’s were getting a little long in the tooth – note that was just the bodies and interiors – the drivetrains, as with all electric motors, had little wear.
 And if you could live with the slightly older, worn-down interior, you’d be rewarded with smooth, fluid electric traction as it pulled away from each stop – no lurching hydraulic auto transmission here.

 The only time things didn’t go smoothly was when the poles came off the power lines (a dewirement).
-This didn’t happen often and was usually greeted as a nuisance by the driver, who had to glide the bus over to the curb, exit, walk to the rear, and guide the poles back on to the wires.
+This didn’t happen often and was usually greeted as a nuisance by the driver, who had to steer the bus over to the curb, exit, walk to the rear, and guide the poles back on to the wires.
 These buses also rode “hard”, as they lacked the innovative air suspension of the GM models.

 The MH’s continued to serve until 1965 when the last run was made on May 30, and the age of the trackless trolley came to an end in Columbus.